Employment Termination Agreement (Quebec)

 Bill 96 (Loi sur la langue officielle et commune du Québec, le français) and the Charter of the French Language (RLRQ c.
 C-11) require that employment-related documents offered to employees in Quebec, including termination agreements, be drafted in French.
 This template complies fully with these language requirements.

 The non-disparagement clause is an increasingly common feature in Quebec termination agreements.
 Both parties agree not to make negative, defamatory, or misleading statements about each other — including on social media, professional networks, or in communications with clients, suppliers, or colleagues.
 A violation of this clause may result in compensatory and, in egregious cases, punitive damages under CCQ art.
 1621.
 The return of employer property — laptops, access cards, mobile phones, vehicles, confidential documents — must also be addressed, with clear deadlines tied to the termination date.
-A comprehensive termination agreement drafted in French and reviewed by both parties with the opportunity for independent legal advice is the gold standard for resolving Quebec employment relationships in a legally sound and final manner.
+A thorough termination agreement drafted in French and reviewed by both parties with the opportunity for independent legal advice is the gold standard for resolving Quebec employment relationships in a legally sound and final manner.

 When Do You Need a Employment Termination Agreement (Quebec)?